 EBIT_{t}=S_{t}-COGS_{t}-SGAE_{t}-DEP_{t}

-At the end of each year, if the firm generated positive net income, firms have to decide whether to pay dividends to shareholders or wait for future periods.
-The dividends are payed from the net income generated in the period.
-Then, with the net income the firm pays dividends, and whatever is left is reinvested in the firm.
-This amount reinvested to the firm is called retained earnings.
-Retained earnings at the end of a period is added to cumulative retained earnings, which is part of shareholders’ equity.
-Then, we can see that the way income statement and balance sheet are connected is through net income:
+At the end of each year, if the firm generated positive net income, management must decide whether to pay dividends to shareholders or retain the money.
+Dividends are paid out of the net income generated in the period; whatever is left is reinvested in the firm and is called retained earnings.
+The retained earnings of the period are added to cumulative retained earnings, which is part of shareholders’ equity.

 We can conceptualize a firm as an engine with the potential to generate economic wealth measured in future cash flows.
 These cash flows must be able to satisfy: